tinokingstone/qa_project_two/README.md

 The project brief had 2 main predefined rules that my final application had to meet, one was for how the application functions and the other was for how I architected my services.

-### application functions
+### Application Functions
-i had to limit the scope of my application to a random object genarator for example:
+i had to limit the scope of my application to a random object generator for example:
 * A prize generator.
 * D&D style character generator.
 * Theme and setting generator for short stories

-### application Architecture
+### Application Architecture
 My applications architecture had to be micro-service orientated with at least 4 services working together.

+## My Application Idea
+For my application I wanted to make a mission generator for a survival themed video game where the character, map location (objective start and end), character stats and weapon would be randomised before a player enters a mission.

+Random character
+Random location on map google maps (point a point b) Random mission objective
+Random weapon
+Random stats

+Survival Game